Margaret Zziwa

 Margaret Nantongo Zziwa is a Ugandan politician and legislator.
 She served as the Speaker of the 3rd East African Legislative Assembly (EALA) in Arusha, Tanzania.
 She was elected to serve in that capacity in June 2012.
-She was impeached and voted out of office on 17 December 2014, on the basis of misconduct and abuse of office, but was later awarded compensation for illegal removal.
+She was impeached and voted out of office on 17 December 2014, on charges of misconduct and abuse of office, but was later awarded compensation for illegal removal.

-Background and education
+Early life and education

-She was born to Charles Mugerwa and Josephine Mugerwa of Mpererwe, a suburb of Uganda's capital and largest city, Kampala, in 1963.
+Zziwa was born to Charles Mugerwa and Josephine Mugerwa of Mpererwe, a suburb of Uganda's capital and largest city, Kampala, in 1963.
 Margaret Zziwa holds the degree of Bachelor of Arts in Economics and a Postgraduate Diploma in Education, both from Makerere University, Uganda's oldest institution of higher education.
-One of her master's degrees, obtained from Makerere as well, is the Master of Arts in Gender and Women Studies.
+Another of her master's degrees, obtained from Makerere as well, is the Master of Arts in Gender and Women Studies.
 She also holds another master's degree, the Master of Arts in Social Policy Studies, from the University of Stirling in the United Kingdom.
 Later, she was awarded a Doctor of Philosophy by the University of Stirling.

-Work history
+Career

-Before joining politics, she taught economics and geography at Kololo Senior Secondary School, a high school in the centre of Kampala, which is Uganda's capital and largest city.
+Before joining politics, Zziwa taught economics and geography at Kololo Senior Secondary School, a high school in the centre of Kampala.
 She also served as a part-time lecturer in the Faculty of Women and Gender Studies at Makerere University.